FORGIVEN IN CHRIST.

-Baptism is not just plain water, but it is the water included in God’s command and combined with God’s word, as Christ, our Lord, says in the last chapter of Matthew:
+Baptism isn't simply water.
+It's the water included in God’s command and connected with God’s Word, as Christ, our Lord, says in the last chapter of Matthew:

 What benefits does Baptism give?

-Baptism gives forgiveness of sins, rescues from death and the devil, and gives eternal salvation to all who believe this, as the words and promises of God declare:
+Baptism works forgiveness of sins, rescues from death and the devil, and gives eternal salvation to all who believe this.
+For the words and promises of God declare:

 How can water do such great things?

-Certainly not just water, but the word of God in and with the water does these things, along with the faith which trusts this word of God in the water.
-For without God’s word the water is plain water and no Baptism.
-But with the word of God it is a Baptism, that is, a life-giving water, rich in grace, and a washing of the new birth in the Holy Spirit, as St. Paul says:
+It's not just the water that does them, but the word of God which is in and with the water; and faith, which trusts this word of God in the water.
+Without the word of God the water is simply water and no baptism.
+With the word of God, it is a baptism, a gracious water of life and a washing of regeneration in the Holy Spirit, as St. Paul says:

 What does Baptism signify?

-Baptism signifies that the Old Adam in us should by daily contrition and repentance be drowned and die with all sins and evil desires, and that a new man should daily emerge and arise to live before God in righteousness and purity forever, as St. Paul writes:
+It signifies that the old Adam in us should, by daily contrition and repentance, be drowned and die with all sins and evil desires, and that a new person should daily come forth and arise, to live before God in righteousness and purity forever, as St. Paul writes:

 What is the Sacrament of the Altar?